udacity/FCND-Controls-CPP/README.md

 Now that we have all the working parts of a controller, you will put it all together and test it's performance once again on a trajectory.
 For this simulation, you will use `Scenario 5`.
 This scenario has two quadcopters:
  - the orange one is following `traj/FigureEight.txt`
- - the other one is following `traj/FigureEightFF.txt`
+ - the other one is following `traj/FigureEightFF.txt` - for now this is the same trajectory.
+For those interested in seeing how you might be able to improve the performance of your drone by adjusting how the trajectory is defined, check out **Extra Challenge 1** below!

+How well is your drone able to follow the trajectory?
+It is able to hold to the path fairly well?

+### Extra Challenge 1 (Optional) ###

 You will notice that initially these two trajectories are the same.
 Let's work on improving some performance of the trajectory itself.